-- Quarantine at home or in the place you are staying for 10 full days. - Take your COVID-19 PCR tests you must book these tests before you travel.
+- quarantine at home or in the place you are staying for 10 full days - take your COVID-19 PCR tests you must book these tests before you travel

 You must take the first test on or before day 2 and the second test on or after day 8.
 The day you arrive is day 0.
-If your day 2 test is positive you do not have to take a day 8 test.